asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-01-s3-cdn.md

 * CDN works with other amazon web services as well as works seamlessly with any non-AWS origin server which stores the original definitive versions of your files.

-- Edge location is not only for read-only.
+- Edge location is not only for read-access, users can write to it too.
 - Objects are cached for life of the TTL (time to live).
 - You can clear cached objects, but will be charged.

 ### S3 Security & Encryption ###
 - By default all newly created buckets are PRIVATE.